DCC-EX/dcc-ex.github.io/docs/reference/hardware/wifi-boards.rst

 |conductor| |tinkerer| |engineer|

 You can connect up to 5 WiFi throttles.
-For the standard Mega board, we recommend the Conductor-Friendly Makerfabs WiFi shield below.
+For the standard Mega board, we recommend the Conductor-Friendly EX-WiFiShield 8266 or  Makerfabs WiFi shield below.
 Keep in mind you can also purchase a Mega+WiFi board online that has both a Mega clone and an ESP8266 built onto the same board.
 However, you will have to upload new firmware to that board, so that would be a Tinkerer option.
 See the :doc:`Mega+WiFi page </reference/hardware/wifi-boards/mega-wifi>`

 .. warning::

-    Please be aware that the Espressif AT firmware currently being shipped with these devices **will probably NOT work** with |EX-CS| out of the box.
+    Please be aware that the Espressif AT firmware currently being shipped with devices other than the EX-WiFiShield 8266 and Makerfabs WiFi Shield **will probably NOT work** with |EX-CS| out of the box.

     This can be corrected, but is probably beyond Conductor level and requires additional hardware.